River-Friendly Landscaping Green Gardener Training for Landscape Professionals

 however, participants must complete all three modules to become a Qualified Green Gardener and the opportunity to become an EcoLandscaper™ and be advertised on the Professional Referral List.

-(Our plan is to offer the three modules at least twice per year; at this time only dates and locations for Fall 2017 have been finalized.)
+(Our plan is to offer the three modules at least twice per year)

 Registration for each three-class module is $55 for EcoLandscape members;